Savudrodro , FIJI

 During the cyclone season every year, including Cyclone Winston in 2016, the excessive rain causes the Savudrodro Creek, running adjacent to Savudrodro Village, to flood.
 As a result it has caused the village sanitary block to crumble into the river and the old community hall foundations to crack, with this building soon to follow the sanitary block.
 Occurring every year, this flooding compromises the old community hall’s structure further and further.
 As a result, in 2018, CAUKIN Studio spent 8 weeks, relocating and constructing a new community hall in the village - raised off the ground to prevent future damage to the hall due to flooding.

-Villagers and international volunteers worked with the CAUKIN Team, in partnership with The Naqaqa Giving Foundation to build the hall, which will now host village meetings, local groups and events, community workshops, weddings and funerals; it is a place for the community to come together as one.
+Villagers and international participants worked with the CAUKIN Team, in partnership with The Naqaqa Giving Foundation to build the hall, which will now host village meetings, local groups and events, community workshops, weddings and funerals; it is a place for the community to come together as one.

 The design consists of large angular portal frames which create a unique and visually striking form.
 The angular facade to the rear allows a greater unimpeded floor space, lighting and ventilation as well as a floor-level, reclined, seating area.
 There is a large decking to the front of the building, functioning as a spill out space for the village as well as a place to stage choir performances and traditional Fijian mekes' (dances).
 This open external space allows the adults to sit and socialise or work on craft work as their young children play on the village green in front.
 Four large timber sliding doors connect the hall to the main village green whilst the angled rear facade fronts onto the rugby field behind.